Are you overlooking important terms on your legal contract? Read more

 What is the difference between criminology and criminal justice?

 If you asked a hundred students what they think criminology is, you would probably receive a hundred different responses.
-The popularity of programmes such as CSI means that for a lot of people criminology calls to mind modern forensic investigations and drug cartels.
+With the popularity of programmes such as CSI the term criminology, for many people, calls to mind modern forensic investigations and drug cartels.
 However, criminology was around long before these scientific approaches.

 What is the difference between criminology and criminal justice?

-Criminology originated in the eighteenth century, when Cesare Beccaria in his book On Crimes and Punishments (1764) argued that because criminal laws place restrictions on individual freedoms the individuals involved should be presumed innocent.
+Criminology originated in the eighteenth century.
+Cesare Beccaria in his book, On Crimes and Punishments (1764), argued that because criminal laws place restrictions on individual freedoms, the individuals involved should be presumed innocent.
 Criminology is as old as the modern legal system and was originally a critique of the law.
-Criminology places less of an emphasis on the running of the criminal justice system and instead takes a critical approach to both the law and how it is used.
+It places less of an emphasis on the running of the criminal justice system and instead takes a critical approach to both the law and how it is used.

-Criminology at The University of Law is a critique of the law, while Criminal Justice is a study of the implementation of the law within the criminal justice system.
-Criminal justice studies look at how the system operates and tends to be less critical of the law.
-It focuses on aspects such as evidence gathering, and evidence based forensic science.
+Criminology is a critique of the law, while Criminal Justice studies the implementation of the law.
+Criminal justice looks at how the system operates and tends to be less critical of the law, focusing on aspects such as evidence gathering, and evidence based forensic science.
+Understanding the sociological and psychological behaviours of criminals to identify why they commit crimes is a cornerstone of criminology, whilst criminal justice focuses on the operation of the legal and justice systems.

-What are career options with criminology and criminology justice degrees?
+What are the career options with criminology and criminal justice degrees?

-Both courses also prepare students for future post graduate study should they wish to remain in academia.
-Below is a list of just a few of the career options that a degree in either criminology or criminal justice offers, this is by no means all of them but illustrates the wide range of options that these degrees facilitate.
+Below is a list of just a few of the career options a degree in either criminology or criminal justice offers.
+This is by no means all of them but illustrates the wide range of options these degrees facilitate.

 • Community safety